espruino/EspruinoDocs/devices/EspruinoBoard.md

 Just try reflashing again (by holding down BTN1 when RST is released, you should always be able to get the glowing blue LED).
 As Espruino itself doesn't work, the IDE won't know what type of board it is supposed to flash so you'll have to look up the firmware manually.
 Just head to [the Espruino binaries site](http://www.espruino.com/binaries/?C=M;O=D) and look for the most recent (nearest the top) file named ```espruino_1v##_espruino_1r#.bin``` where ```1r#``` is the revision number written on the back of your Espruino board.
 Copy the link to the file, and paste it into the Espruino Web IDE.

-### Reflashing always fails, or sometimes board locks up while sending code

-This seems to be a problem on some Windows PCs.
-Try using a different USB port...
-If you were using a USB1/2 port (black), try using a blue USB3 port instead (or vice versa).
-Unfortunately you may have to change computers in order to find one that works.
-Macs and Linux computers seem to handle USB much more reliably.
-We're working on a solution to this though ([bug](https://github.com/espruino/Espruino/issues/94)).

 Advanced Reflashing
 -----------------